 This saves huge amounts of space.
 If you don’t believe me try packing the traditional way and then rolling everything.
 You’ll see.

-If you arrive in a new country and don’t know what the taxi rate from the airport to your hotel should be, check on a rideshare app (via the airport wifi) to get a baseline.
-It’s often cheaper with the rideshare app (but not always).
-It’s a good bargaining tool to have for when the taxi drivers outside arrivals quote you double the Uber price.
+When arriving in a new country and you don’t know what the taxi rate from the airport to your hotel should be, use a rideshare app (via the airport wifi) to get a baseline.
+It’s often much cheaper to order a ride with Bolt.

 Use a white noise app like Noisli or Coffivity to drown out hotel noises or noises from the street.
 You can even use these apps to help you nap on planes.
 I’ve been using Noisli for years for when I want to do deep work.
 Brain.fm is another great option for concentration but the app also has soundtracks specifically designed to help you nap and sleep.
 I use the mobile phone app on planes and in hotel rooms to help me get to sleep.
 It really works.
 Just try it.